hyj0/gdb-remote-debug/README.md

 	if can not choise, please replace the Cygwin/Mingw's gdb.exe with our gdb.exe

 #### how to use:
-	compile your code with -g and run it with user in the gdb-remote-dubug/config.ini use Clion make breakpoint
+	compile your code with -g on server and run it with user in the gdb-remote-dubug/config.ini use Clion make breakpoint
 	Clion:[run]-->[Attach to Local Process...] choise program that you run good luck